Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 To make your life easier, our OCLIMAE formula contains Black Cohosh and zinc bisglycinate to soothe nighttime hot flashes.

-Or you can help your body slow the drops in estrogen and androgen if your symptoms are night and day , particularly with Sage and Tribulus .
+Or you can help your body slow the drops in estrogen and androgen if your symptoms are night and day , particularly with Sage Officinalis and Tribulus .

-To make your life easier, our OEMENO formula contains Sage and Tribulus as well as zinc bisglycinate for comfort during menopause.
+To make your life easier, our OEMENO formula contains Sage and Tribulus, as well as zinc bisglycinate for comfort during menopause.

 Be careful, however, plants that act on estrogens are not recommended for women with a history of hormone-dependent cancers.